SkyeH-M/Film-review-site/README.md

 * [Adobe XD](https://helpx.adobe.com/uk/support/xd.html) was used to create the Wireframes seen above
 * [ALLY](https://color.a11y.com/) was used to test for colour contrast issues on the site
 * [Bootstrap](https://getbootstrap.com/) was utilised to create a core html structure so that my time could be spend on creating the databases and core functionality rather than doing all styling myself
+* [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the Python used in my project
 * [ElephantSQL](https://www.elephantsql.com/) was used to host the database for this site
 * [Favicon](https://favicon.io/) was utilised to create a Favicon for my site's browser tab, and the logo for the navbar
 * [Flask](https://flask.palletsprojects.com/en/2.3.x/) was utilised to set up this project, in conjunction with Python and aided in the functionality of the databases